-Yvone Duarte was the first woman to achieve the grade of black belt in Brazilian Jiu Jitsu, a grade awarded by Master Osvaldo Alves on October 1990.
-This incredible pioneer of the sport was one of the main forces behind the implementation of a female division in Jiu Jitsu competitions in 1985.
-Yvone Duarte was also the first female to start her own BJJ team and, in 1997, Yvone was a fundamental part of the restructuring occurred in Brasilia’s Jiu Jitsu Federation (capital city of Brasil).
+Yvone Duarte was the first woman to achieve the grade of black belt in Brazilian Jiu-Jitsu, a grade awarded by Master Osvaldo Alves on October 1990.
+This female pioneer of the sport was one of the main forces behind the implementation of a female division in Jiu-Jitsu competitions in 1985.
+Yvone Duarte was also the first female to start her own BJJ team (1997) and was a fundamental part of the restructuring of Brasilia’s Jiu-Jitsu Federation (the capital city of Brasil).
+In 2020 Yvone Duarte became the first female to achieve the rank of 6th degree in this sport.

 Full Name: Yvone Magalhães Duarte